|Alma Mater:||Mississippi State University|

 In 2010, the Red Wolves finished with second-highest team batting average in school history (.312) and recorded the most hits (647) and third most RBIs (345) in school history.

 Raffo led the Red Wolves to a 23-30 record in 2009, and although Arkansas State missed the Sun Belt Conference tournament by one-half game, the team showed a great deal of improvement over the previous season.
 The Red Wolves won 12 Sun Belt Conference games in Raffo's first season, up from just eight the year before, and A-State's overall record showed an improvement of three wins over the 2008 season.
 Arkansas State earned conference victories over Louisiana-Lafayette, Louisiana-Monroe, South Alabama and UALR.

 The Red Wolves raised their team batting average an impressive 36 points over the previous season, finishing the year with a team average of .296.
 Five players hit .300 or better, compared to just one in the previous season, with one, sophomore Murray Watts earning All-Conference honors at the conclusion of the season.
-The Red Wolves were also much more aggressive on the bases in Raffo’s first season, stealing 42 bases to almost double the figure from the previous year.
+All-Conference selection Chase Ware helped keep the Red Wolves strong on the mound in 2009, and Ware signed with the Cincinnati Reds organization at the conclusion of the season.